Bi-H"older invariants in o-minimal structures: Dimension of tangent cones

 We now estimate the measure of tubular neighborhoods of $S_A$ in $S^{n-1}$.
-The set $S_A$ is a definable subset of $S^{n-1}$ of dimension $\dim S_A=a-1$.
-We can stratify $S_A$ into finitely many $C^1$ embedded manifolds called strata; the strata of top dimension $a-1$ dominate the measure of small neighborhoods, while lower-dimensional strata contribute higher-order terms.
+The set $S_A$ is a definable subset of $S^{n-1}$ of dimension $a-1$.
+We fix a finite stratification of $S_A$ into $C^1$ embedded submanifolds of $S^{n-1}$, called \emph{strata}.
+Let $\Gamma$ be one of these strata.
+By Weyl’s tube formula (see, for example, \cite{Weyl39}), for $\varepsilon>0$ sufficiently small,

+In particular, only the strata of maximal dimension $a-1$ contribute to the leading term of the volume of small tubular neighborhoods, while strata of lower dimension give rise to higher-order terms.
 Thus, there exist constants $c_1,c_2,\varepsilon_0>0$ such that, for all $0<\varepsilon\le \varepsilon_0$,

 Combining \((\ast\ast)\) with \((\dagger)\) and substituting $\varepsilon=\kappa_i\,\rho^{\,d-1}$ gives, for $0<\rho\le \rho_0$,

 Hence, for $0<r\le r_0:=\rho_0$,

 This completes the proof. \end{proof}